rohangpta/rohangpta.github.io/content/posts/entropy.md

 - **Expansion**: when the ink diffuses through water
 - **Maturity**: when the ink and water have fully merged

 So, how does entropy grow?
-Academics and practicioners alike believe that entropy follows an S-curve [4], with its three stages likened to those of ink diffusing in water.
+Academics and practitioners alike believe that entropy follows an S-curve [4], with its three stages likened to those of ink diffusing in water.

 <center><img src =/images/scurve.png width="550" height="400"/> </center>

 This is strikingly similar to the business lifecycle curve above!
-Indeed, prior art agrees that **business and technology lifecycles are overlayed entropy curves** [5].
+Indeed, prior art agrees that **business and technology lifecycles are overlaid entropy curves** [5].